 Spearhead of Shweta Kaw, Studio Meraki undertakes a wide range of design practice from green building to interior and furniture design.
-Shweta Kaw upholds 14 years of experience in the industry including a successful role as a Sustainable Design Consultant in Singapore after completing her post-graduation (M.Sc.
-Building performance & Sustainability) from the National University of Singapore as a gold medalist.
+Shweta Kaw upholds 14 years of experience in the industry.
+This includes a successful role as a Sustainable Design Consultant in Singapore.
+She completed her post-graduation (M.Sc.
+Building performance & Sustainability) from the National University of Singapore as a gold medallist.
 Shweta talks about her vision and the challenges faced to transform ideas to concrete.

-The design of our built environment affects our health and well-being, spaces need to move beyond optimising single parameters such as massing and form obsessions, to a more holistic approach.
+The design of our built environment affects our health and well-being.
+Spaces thus need to move beyond optimising single parameters such as massing and form obsessions, to a more holistic approach.
 Established in 2017, Shweta Kaw marks on building healthy spaces, nurturing a sense of well being and comfort.
-Studio Meraki focuses on the emotional and psychological impact of spaces on its users, driven by the concept of “Genius Loci” by Norberg Schulz.
+Studio Meraki thus focuses on the emotional and psychological impact of spaces on its users.
+The concept of “Genius Loci” by Norberg Schulz drives the firm.
 More than building a marvel, this notion targets the significance of designs compatible with human instincts and responses.

 After her post-graduation Shweta Kaw evolved professionally and took to sustainable design and energy-efficient buildings.
 Shweta expressed, “My work experience as a Sustainable design consultant in Singapore strengthened this foundation and provided me a better understanding of how architects should have a more holistic outlook and work in tandem with green principles of sensitive design at the concept stage”.
 After working at a firm briefly, Shweta established her own studio, in addition to handling a hotel project in Katra based on the principles of passive sustainable design.
 The project received many accolades and strengthened the foundation of her practice.